Looking for support for your finance function? Book a time with an expert.

 Limit Your Mindless Browsing

 Social media platforms encourage you to simply scroll and enjoy the ride.
 Swipe through to the next video, and let the algorithm take you on a journey of your own data-backed preferences in video entertainment.
 The idea is not to avoid funny videos forever; instead, ask yourself beforehand, "How long do I really want to be doing this?"
 You'll find that most times, you'll set a limit for yourself far shorter than the time you would've spent otherwise.
 It will never be easy to stop when time's up either.
 The reluctance to close the app, however, is a good thing!
-The frustration you feel is just your discipline and focus muscle getting a little stronger.
+The frustration you feel is just your discipline and focus muscle getting a little stronger, and you need to overcome that frustration to manage your time better.

 Read